Accurate digital pricing and easy stock management with EPOS

 An EPOS system is a digital system that allows customers to pay for products and services.
 Although they can vary greatly in terms of capabilities and sophistication, standard elements of a modern EPOS system include a barcode scanner, a cash till, a keyboard or a touch screen till monitor, a credit card swiper or chip and pin terminal, and a scale for weighing goods.
 Having a barcode scanner means that staff do not need to punch in each item’s price, thereby eliminating the risk of human error.
 Touchscreen tills help to make the transaction process faster and more straightforward, and the ability to receive card payments, either with a swipe or a chip and pin terminal, means that customers’ experience of your retail operation is smooth and hassle-free.

 EPOS systems also incorporate software packages that can either be bought ‘off the shelf’ or developed specifically to meet the needs of your company.
-The EPOS software will make sure that your stock lines are updated each time a sale is made, and can also connect with other branches belonging to the same company.
+The best EPOS software in the UK will make sure that your stock lines are updated each time a sale is made, and can also connect with other branches belonging to the same company.
 This allows you to monitor sales in each branch, and also to adjust prices for different locations.
 This is especially useful for restaurant chains.
 Using a restaurant EPOS system is useful where local ingredients may come at different price points according to location.

 Also, each staff member can have their own log in, so it is clear who is making which sales, and when.
 As a result, it is possible to see who is performing well and meeting sales targets, and who needs more encouragement.
 Using retail EPOS software means it is also possible that only selected staff members can make changes to the system or authorise the sale of certain items (alcohol, for example) – giving you even more control of the sales process.